Hindu

 • A Rāmāyana Petition — PT 982A five-line Old Tibetan petition from the Dunhuang caves, written in the form of a formal betrothal document using characters from the Indian Rāmāyana.
 Three civilizations on one scroll — Chinese Buddhist on the recto, Tibetan bureaucratic-epic on the verso.

-• Introduction to HinduismA critical introduction to Hinduism — the problem of the name, the Vedic inheritance, the epics and Puranas, the six philosophies, the three great theisms, the bhakti revolution, the temple and the image, caste and liberation, and the modern encounter with modernity itself.
+• Introduction to HinduismA source-critical public introduction to Hinduism — the problem of the name, the Vedic inheritance, the epics and Puranas, the six philosophies, the three great theisms, the bhakti revolution, the temple and the image, caste and liberation, and the modern encounter with modernity.

 • The Long Tibetan RāmāyaṇaThe most complete Old Tibetan Rāmāyaṇa from the Dunhuang caves — 276 lines spanning the cosmic backstory of Laṅkā, the origin of Rāvaṇa, the incarnation of Viṣṇu as Rāma, the birth of Sītā, the golden deer, the abduction, the alliance with Sugrīva, Hanumān's leap to Laṅkā, and the march to war.
 First English translation.